patinkaew/CompInHEP2024/ProjectWork/README.md

 ## Project work Spring 2024

 ### Goal:
-Generator level simulation of a chosen physics channel simulating CMS data taking at LHC Run3.
+Generator level simulation of a chosen physics channel simulating CMS data taking at the LHC Run3.

 To be returned by 24.00 on Friday 24.5.2024